hphelion/documentation/hz.gettingstarted.md

 1. Login to HP Cloud with your username and password.
 2. On the Cloud Console Interface, click "Project," then "Networks" under "Manage Networks."
 3. Click "+Create Network" in the right-hand navigation.
-4. Enter a "Network Name" in the pop-up screen and continue to the directions in "{#Create a subnet}" below
+4. Enter a "Network Name" in the "Create Network" pop-up screen, leave the Admin State box checked, and continue to the directions in "{#Create a subnet}" below.

 ###Create a subnet### {#Createasubnet}

+1. Click the "Subnet" tab in the "Create Network" pop-up screen. *Note*: If you click the "Create" button before the "Subnet" tab, the interface automatically defaults to the same screen as the "Subnet tab" takes you to, but displays an error message.
-1. Click the "Subnet" tab after entering the "Network Name" nameOn the "Subnet" page, enter the name of your subnet.
+2. Enter the name of your subnet.
-2. Tab to or click in the the "Network Address" box.
-The pop-up window states the network address is in Classless Inter-Domain Routing (CIDR) format; i.e.,  000.000.0.0/00.
+3. Click in the the "Network Address" box.
+The pop-up message states the network address is in Classless Inter-Domain Routing (CIDR) format; i.e.,  000.000.0.0/00.
 Enter the network address displayed: 192.168.0.0/24.
-3. Keep the IPv4 default in the "IP Version" box unless you know you have moved to IPv6.
+4. Keep the IPv4 default in the "IP Version" box unless you know you have moved to IPv6.
-4. Leave the "Gateway IP" box blank to use the default value of the network address; e.g., 192.168.0.1 for 192.168.0.0/24.
+5. Leave the "Gateway IP" box blank to use the default value of the network address; e.g., 192.168.0.1 for 192.168.0.0/24.
-5. Leave the "Disable Gateway" box unchecked to use the default and click "Create."
+6. Leave the "Disable Gateway" box unchecked to use the default and click "Create."
-6. The "Networks" screen displays your network name and associated subnets.
+7. The "Networks" screen displays your network name and associated subnets.
-7. To see a graphic display of your network setup, click "Network Topology."
+8. To see a graphic display of your network setup, click "Network Topology" under "Manage Network" in the left-hand navigation.

 ###Create a router### {#Createarouter}

-1. If on the "Network Topology" screen, click "Create Router" on the top right-hand navigation.
+1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation.
 If not, click "Routers" under the "Manage Network" heading in the left-hand navigation.

 2. Enter your router name and click "Create Router."
-The router name and status appear on the "Routers" page.

-Note: For router details, you can click the router "Name" to display its ID number and status.
+The router name and status appear on the "Routers" page. *Note*: For router details, you can click the router "Name" to display its ID number and status.
 If you do this, click "Back" before the following steps to make the "Set Gateway" action available.

-3. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the subnet.
+3. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the Internet.

 4. Click the drop-down menu in the "External Network" box in the "Set Gateway" pop-up, select "Ext-Net," and click "Set Gateway."